profweston/Crime_Time_Final_Project/README.md

 ## Data Source and Preprocessing

 The data for this project was retrieved from Data.gov (Insert link) and was published by The City of Chicago.
-There were # crimes reported and includes information about X. Data were filtered or dropped during the preprocessing using the following criteria:
+There were # crimes reported and includes information about X. Data were filtered or dropped during the preprocessing with Pandas using the following criteria:

 1. Data were filtered by date to include years 2010 and forward.
-2.
+2. Rows including NaNs and empty cells were deleted.
+3. Dropped Case Number column
+4.

+## Database

+## Machine Learning Model

+## Results

+## Tableau Interactive Dashboard

+## Summary